Frequently Asked Questions

 2. How long are sessions?

-A standard therapy session is 50 minutes.
+An initial therapy intake session is 60 minutes, and beyond that initial meeting, the standard therapy session is 45 minutes.
 Some individuals/ couples feel they need extra time, and we can negotiate this during scheduling.
+I also offer 60 and 75 minute session options.

 3. How often will we meet?

-Generally, I recommend meeting 1x week if time and finances permit.
+Generally, I recommend meeting 1x week at first if time and finances permit.
+Most of my clients move to biweekly appointments after the first 4-6 sessions.

 4. How long will I be in therapy?